 If tempeh’s centuries-old pedigree impressed you, wait until you hear about tofu: the go-to vegetarian protein for many cultures has been around for millennia.
 Long gone are the days when you needed to go to a health food shop to buy it, too; now you can pick it up in even the smallest supermarkets.
 It’s also incredibly versatile.
 Though it’s maybe best known for popping up in big pans of nourishing noodle soup like this satisfying ramen, you can also try it scrambled for breakfast if you’re ditching eggs, or use it to replace salt beef in Anna Jones’ veggie take on a New York deli sandwich.

 What are your favourite veggie proteins?
-Let us know what we’ve missed off the list in the comments below, or follow us on Instagram at @yourprestigekitchen
+Let us know what we’ve missed off by dropping us a comment on Instagram at @yourprestigekitchen